Hair follicle drug tests they can determine if a person has been using drugs or misusing prescription medications in the previous 3 months.

 According to the results of the study, hair follicle drug testing correctly identified:

-- 52.3 percent of people who reported recent marijuana use
+- 52.3 percent of people who reported recent cannabis use

 - 65.2 percent of people who reported recent cocaine use